Kash Patel: Political and media activities

-In March 2023, a report compiled by Democrats on the House Judiciary Select Subcommittee on the Weaponization of the Federal Government detailed the testimony of two former FBI special agents, who said they had received financial support from Patel for promoting misinformation about the January 6 Capitol attack, finding one agent a position with the Center for Renewing America and promoting his book.
+Two former FBI special agents said they received financial support from Patel.
+One agent had claimed that the FBI was controlled by Democrats and that the January 6 attack was a "setup".
+Patel helped the other agent get a position with the Center for Renewing America and promote his book.
 Patel covered legal fees and paid witnesses who testified before the subcommittee, according to The New York Times.
 He co-produced "Justice for All", a charity record by Trump and a choir of men incarcerated in connection with the attack on the Capitol that was released that month.
-Patel was a political consultant for Save America and Friends of Matt Gaetz.
+Patel was a political consultant for Save America and Friends.

-NPR described Patel as a "fixture on right-wing talk shows and podcasts", including Stew Peters's podcast.
+NPR described Patel as a "fixture on right-wing talk shows and podcasts".
+He has appeared eight times on Stew Peters' podcast, described by The Forward as "an antisemite who later called for the mass deportation of American Jews".

 From 2021 to 2023, Patel was the host of Kash's Corner, a show on EpochTV, a streaming television service operated by the Falun Gong-affiliated newspaper The Epoch Times.
 He interviewed Trump on Kash's Corner in February 2022.
 After Steve Bannon, a former Trump advisor, surrendered to a federal prison in July 2024 for defying a subpoena from the Select Committee on the January 6 Attack, Patel served as a part-time guest host for Bannon's podcast War Room.
 In 2024, Igor Lopatonok, a Russian filmmaker associated with the Russian government, paid Patel $25,000 to appear on a six-part series, All the President's Men: The Conspiracy Against Trump, on the Tucker Carlson Network.

-Litigation

-After The New York Times published an article in October 2019 about Fiona Hill's testimony in the impeachment inquiry into Donald Trump, Patel filed a $44-million defamation suit against the paper.
-The next month, he sued Politico for $25 million for defamation.
-Patel's lawyers moved to dismiss both lawsuits in 2021.
-According to the Times, Patel did not pursue his case against the paper, while Politicos lawyers suggested that the judge was prepared to dismiss the case.
-In December 2020, Patel sued CNN over defamation for $50 million.
-The case was later dismissed and appealed to the Court of Appeals of Virginia.
-In June 2023, he sued Jim Stewartson, an online commentator.
-In May, he sued the Department of Defense over a review of his memoir, Government Gangsters (2023).
-In September, Patel sued FBI director Christopher A. Wray and other Department of Justice officials, arguing that a 2017 grand jury subpoena for his communication records was retaliation for his work criticizing the FBI investigation into links between associates of Donald Trump and Russian officials.